History of the Forbidden City: Construction and Ming dynasty

-The site of the Forbidden City was situated on the Imperial city during the Mongol Yuan dynasty.
+The site of the Forbidden City was situated in the Imperial city during the Mongol Yuan dynasty.
 After the collapse of the Yuan dynasty, the Hongwu Emperor of the Ming dynasty moved the capital of China from Beijing in the north to Nanjing in the south, and in 1369 ordered that the Yuan palaces be razed.
 His son Zhu Di was created Prince of Yan with his seat in Beijing.
 In 1402, Zhu Di usurped the throne and became the Yongle Emperor.
 He made Beijing a secondary capital of the Ming empire, and construction began in 1406 of what would become the Forbidden City.
 The Forbidden City's plan was designed by many architects and designers, and then it was examined by the emperor's Ministry of Work.
-The chief architects and engineers include Cai Xin, Nguyen An, a Vietnamese eunuch (unverified information), Kuai Xiang, Lu Xiang and others.
+The chief architects and engineers include Cai Xin, Nguyen An, a Vietnamese eunuch, Kuai Xiang, Lu Xiang and others.

-Construction lasted 14 years and employed the work of 100,000 skilled artisans and up to a million labourers.
+Construction lasted 14 years and employed the work of over 100,000 skilled artisans and up to a million labourers.
 The pillars of the most important halls were made of whole logs of precious Phoebe zhennan wood (楠木 (nánmù)) found in the jungles of south-western China.
 Such a feat was not to be repeated in subsequent years – the great pillars seen today were rebuilt using multiple pieces of pinewood in the Qing dynasty.
 The grand terraces and large stone carvings were made of stone from quarries near Beijing.
 The larger pieces could not be transported conventionally.
 Instead, wells were dug along the way, and water from the wells was poured on the road in deep winter, forming a layer of ice.
-The stones were dragged along the ice.
+The stones were then dragged along the ice.